Gaussian lower bounds for the Boltzmann equation without cut-off: Introduction

 The first equation~\eqref{e:mass-density} implies that the mass density is bounded above and below on the spatial domain and that there is no vaccum.
-It would be desirable to relax it to only $\int_{\mathbb T^d \times \R^d} f(t,x,v) \dd x \dd v \ge m_0>0$.
-The equation~\eqref{e:energy-density} implies that the energy density is bounded above on the spatial domain, and the equation~\eqref{e:entropy-density} implies that the entropy density is bounded above on the spatial domain.
+It would be desirable to relax its lower bound part to only $\int_{\mathbb T^d \times \R^d} f(t,x,v) \dd x \dd v \ge m_0>0$, i.e. averaged in space.
+The equation~\eqref{e:energy-density} implies that the energy density is bounded above on the spatial domain, and the equation~\eqref{e:entropy-density} implies that the entropy density is bounded above on the spatial domain (note that the energy bound implies that it is also bounded below).
 These conditions are satisfied for perturbative solutions close to the Maxwellian equilibrium (see for instance the recent work~\cite{GMM} and references therein in the hard spheres case and \cite{GrSt11,AMUXY-maxw,AMUXY-hard,AMUXY-existence-soft,AMUXY-uniq-soft} in the non-cutoff case) but it is an oustandingly difficult problem to prove them in general.

 Previous results of conditional regularity include, for the Boltzmann equation and under the conditions above, the proof of $L^\infty$ bounds in~\cite{luis}, the proof of a weak Harnack inequality and H\"older continuity in~\cite{is}, the proof of polynomially decaying upper bounds in~\cite{imbert2018decay}, and the proof of Schauder estimates to bootstrap higher regularity estimates in~\cite{2018arXiv181211870I}.
 In the case of the closely related Landau equation, which is a nonlinear diffusive approximation of the Boltzmann equation, the $L^\infty$ bound was proved in~\cite{luis-landau,gimv}, the Harnack inequality and H\"older continuity were obtained in~\cite{MR2773175,gimv}, decay estimates were obtained in~\cite{css}, and Schauder estimates were established in~\cite{henderson2017c} (see also~\cite{2018arXiv180107891I}).
 The interested reader is refereed to the short review~\cite{2018arXiv180800194M} of the conditional regularity program.